nehalpimpale/3.4/README.md

 Syntax: hadoop dfs -du -s -h </file path>

-12. List all the Hadoop File System Shell Commands
+12.List all the Hadoop File System Shell Commands

 The ‘fs’ command lists down all the shell commands of the Hadoop File System.

 Syntax: hadoop fs [options]

 13.Asking for Help